 Watch Richard provide an overview of different ways we can approach the use of technology and how it can help us to become more mindful.

-Have you become more aware of how you use technology or have you already made efforts to reduce distracting technology to focus your attention?
-If so what are they?
+Have you become more aware of how you use technology or have you already made efforts to reduce distracting technology?
+If so, what strategies have you used?

 Within the Comments, consider sharing with other learners your approaches to making technology work best for you.
 For example, if you’ve made an effort to reduce distraction you may wish to talk about how you turn off notifications on your smartphone/mobile device, use one web browser at a time, specify particular times to check your emails, and more.